axelpale/yamdog/api.md

 ## [yamdog](#yamdog).[decorators](#yamdogdecorators).[backTopLinks](#yamdogdecoratorsbacktoplinks)(opts)

 Extends the last block with a link back to the top of the page.
-In future versions this decorator might be upgraded to add back links also at every 10th block or so.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *opts*
-  - optional object with props:
+  - optional object with properties:
     - *label*
       - optional string.
-Default '&uarr; Back To Top'
+Default is `'&uarr; Back To Top'`

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>